yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/_index.md

 - Better security.
 Your services are never exposed to the public Internet.
 - Lower data transfer costs.
 By staying in the provider's network, you won't have any Internet data transfer traffic.
 (Same region and cross region overages may still apply.
 Refer to [Data transfer costs](../../cloud-admin/cloud-billing-costs/#data-transfer-costs).)

 Yugabyte Cloud supports AWC and GCP for self-managed peering.
-For Azure, contact Yugabyte Cloud support.

 VPCs and peering connections are managed in Yugabyte Cloud on the **VPC Network** tab of the **Network Access** page.